Gill Balfour

 Research

-So this is one of the really fun parts, we have a look at the market and her competitors, to see how they sell themselves.
-Easy to tell who was successful ones, many of had invested significantly in branding and website design,
+This is one of the really fun parts: we take a look at the market and her competitors to see how they present themselves.
+It is easy to tell who the successful ones are; many have invested significantly in branding and website design.

 Gill’s target audience: Gill’s work resonates with people who value authenticity and craftsmanship.
-Her audience, primarily women aged 35 to 55, appreciate the story behind each piece.
+Her audience, primarily women aged 35 to 55, appreciates the story behind each piece.
 They prioritise quality over quantity and seek unique, meaningful items that bring warmth to their homes.
-They are people that are attracted to pieces with a narrative, items that reflect their personality and add character to their living spaces.
-Also, for many supporting independent artists is important to them, for some it represents an investment in creativity and authenticity.
+They are people who are attracted to pieces with a narrative—items that reflect their personality and add character to their living spaces.
+Also, for many, supporting independent artists is important; for some, it represents an investment in creativity and authenticity

 The new site feels so true to my work: simple, elegant, and honest.
 I love that I can manage it myself, and it’s amazing to see how people are connecting with my pieces, so when I first sold a bowl for £125, it felt like quiet a milestone.